ginnocen/MITHIGAnalysis2024/SampleGeneration/20250113_CondorForestReducer/README.md

 **CopyToT2.sh**

-Copies essential files from the local `MITHIGAnalysis2024` repo to `T2_US_MIT`, where they are copied to every server at the start of a new job.
+Copies essential files from the local `MITHIGAnalysis2024` repo to `T2_US_MIT` so they can be copied to every server at the start of a new job.
 This should only be needed if `ReduceForest.cpp`, `makefile`, `include/` or `MITHIGAnalysis2024/CommonCode/` are changed.